Crossbow-js/crossbow.github.io/_src/docs/sub-tasks.md

 cb css:dev css:prod
 ```

 The result is the same, but you just have less to type!
-It's not limited to 2 tasks however, feel free to
+It's not limited to 2 tasks however, so feel free to
-chain as many of these together as you like.
+chain as many of these together as you like!

 ## Calling all Sub Tasks

-Crossbow supports using a `*` wildcard when calling tasks.
+Crossbow also supports using a `*` wildcard when calling tasks.
 When it sees `<taskname>:*`, it will translate it
 into 1 call for each key of the options.
 So sticking with the examples above, to run the `css` task first
 with the options from `dev` and then with the options from `prod`, you can run: